anandu06dev/ng4StarterKit/README.md

 **» Bounded context**<br/>

 The bounded context pattern in Domain-Driven Design defines areas in a domain model by decomposing a domain inside a domain.
-In a service-based environment the bounded context marks the boundaries of a service.
+In an service-based environment the bounded context marks the boundaries of a service.
 This is similar to feature modules where we mark the boundries based on features.
-Applying the bounded context pattern to feature modules allows us to structure modules by a domain-driven approach.
+Applying the bounded context pattern to feature modules allows us to structure modules by an domain driven approach.
 The following meta model illustrates the interaction between the bounded context pattern and feature modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)